grate-vla/grate-vla.github.io/callforpapers.md

 - **Submission portal**: TBD

 We expect submissions with 2 - 8 pages for the main content, with no limit on references/appendices.
 Submissions are suggested to use the [CoRL template](https://drive.google.com/file/d/1XalwYG542cg2YAHo8STgZKxhAIA8_HSu/view).
 All papers will be peer-reviewed in a double-blind manner.
+In particular, we encourage submission of preliminary and on-going research.
-We welcome both unpublished original contributions and recently published relevant works.
-Accepted papers will be presented in the form of posters, with several papers being selected for spotlight sessions.
-The <b><font color=red>Best Presentation Award</font></b> and <b><font color=red>Best Poster Award</font></b> will be presented to honor exceptional contributions among the accepted submissions.
+Accepted papers will be presented during a poster session at the workshop.
+The <b><font color=red>Best Paper Award</font></b> and <b><font color=red>Best Poster Award</font></b> will be presented to honor outstanding contributions.

 **Contact**